salesforce/QAConv/README.md

 If you submit papers on QAConv, please consider sending a pull request to merge your results onto the leaderboard.
 By submitting, you acknowledge that your results are obtained without training on the val/test split and tuned on the val split not the test split.

+P.S.
+There are two versions of the data (V1.0 and V1.1).
+The results shown below is from V1.1.

 #### Chunk Mode Performance

 * Zero-Shot

 <!-- V1.1 -->